ninbura/pokemon-on-the-analogue-pocket/readme.md

    - [load your save file onto the virtual console version of said game via a modded 2/3ds running checkpoint](https://www.youtube.com/watch?v=pe9mw25mHGA)
    - from there follow [this](https://www.gamerevolution.com/guides/633108-transfer-to-pokemon-home-from-ds-3ds-switch-pokemon-go) guide
 - gen 3
-   - method 1 (authentic carts & EZ-Flash Omega DEonly)
+   - method 1 (authentic carts & EZ-Flash Omega DE only)
-      - if you're using the EZ-Flash Omega DEthe game must be running in mode b
+      - if you're using the EZ-Flash Omega DE the game must be running in Mode B
       - [use a nintendo ds + pal park to trade pokemon from gen 3 to gen 4](https://bulbapedia.bulbagarden.net/wiki/Pal_Park)
       - from there follow [this](https://www.gamerevolution.com/guides/633108-transfer-to-pokemon-home-from-ds-3ds-switch-pokemon-go) guide
    - method 2